ClickHouse/ClickHouse/docs/en/sql-reference/functions/json-functions.md

 **Returned value**

-It returns the value of a field as a [`String`](../data-types/string.md#string), including separators.
-The value is unescaped.
-It returns an empty `String`: if the field doesn't contain a double quoted string, if unescaping fails or if the field doesn't exist.
+- Returns the unescaped value of a field as a string, including separators.
+An empty string is returned if the field doesn't contain a double quoted string, if unescaping fails or if the field doesn't exist.
+[String](../data-types/string.md).

 **Implementation details**